CapnOdin/GridGUI/docs/Classes/Cell.md

         :material-arrow-u-left-bottom-bold:{ .return } **return value**
         !!! question ""

             **desc**: The fixed width of the cell.
-For non horisontally expanding and non horisontally filling cells the min-width of the [`GridGUI.Cell.ctrl`](../Cell/#ctrl) plus 2 times the horisontal margin is returned.
-For horisontally expanding and or horisontally filling cells 0 is returned unless an min-width where specified in which case the min-width of the [`GridGUI.Cell.ctrl`](../Cell/#ctrl) plus 2 time the vertical margin is returned unless the min-width is 0 then 0 is returned.
+For non horizontally expanding and non horizontally filling cells the min-width of the [`GridGUI.Cell.ctrl`](../Cell/#ctrl) plus 2 times the horizontal margin is returned.
+For horizontally expanding and or horizontally filling cells 0 is returned unless an min-width where specified in which case the min-width of the [`GridGUI.Cell.ctrl`](../Cell/#ctrl) plus 2 time the vertical margin is returned unless the min-width is 0 then 0 is returned.

             **type**: number